Dual Site NHS Foundation Trust

-Dearden were originally appointed to provide consultancy support to the HR function in 2008 and provided this support until 2013.
-Mark Gammage as Managing Director of Dearden HR worked as the interim HRD for 3 years before becoming substantively employed three days a week for the last 2 years.
+Dearden were originally appointed to provide consultancy support to the HR function and provided this support for an extended period.
+Mark Gammage as Managing Director of Dearden HR worked as the interim HRD for 3 years before becoming substantively employed three days a week for the another 2 years.
 His role included acting as Deputy CEO and COO for 10 months during this period.

 The Trust had significant issues with high turnover and poor staff engagement, its services to patients were largely unexceptional and the Trust had just lost 2 stars in the then national star rating system being moved from 3 stars to 1 star.
 Through a widespread programme of staff engagement, realising staff benefits and improvements to communication, leadership and management, the Trust’s performance substantially improved.

 The Trust received an outstanding staff survey in 2012 with 70% of Key Findings showing an improvement on the previous year and over 80% better than the average for an acute Trust, including:

 ● staff recommending the Trust as a place to work or receive treatment (4.05 in 2013 on a 1-5 likert scale; the previous year was 3.88, and national average 3.57)

 ● staff job satisfaction (3.71; national average 3.56)

 ● the Trust scored the best score nationally for KF21; % of staff reporting good communication between management and staff

 The Trust scored better than acute Trusts in 18 KFs (out of 28) with 14 KFs in the top 20%.
 Over half of the Trust’s KFs were in the top quartile of London Trusts.

 Most significantly, 80% of staff replied that they would be happy with the standard of care provided to friend/ family as compared to a national average of 60%.